• Skip to primary navigation

 1. Dry Chickpeas: Unfortunately the convenience of canned chickpeas will not work for this recipe.
 They will make your mixture too wet and it will fall apart during the cooking process.
 You must use dried, uncooked chickpeas.

 3. Spices: Good spices are important for the best flavor so try to find spices that are fresh and high quality.
-I also recommend using fresh garlic cloves for this recipe.
+Grinding your spices fresh will pack the most punch in terms of flavor, but I used pre-ground spices for ease.
+I also recommend using fresh garlic cloves for this recipe for a stronger taste that will shine next to the herbs.

 5. Oil: Choose a neutral oil like canola oil, vegetable oil, avocado oil, grapeseed oil or peanut oil.
 Olive oil does not work well for falafel because it may heat too quickly and burn the herbs, causing a bitter taste.